 “A marker called p16 is one of the best predictors of prognosis for human oral SCCs.
 Another marker, p53, has also showed promise in predicting prognosis in some human studies.
 My study looked at these two markers to see if we could use immunochemistry to predict the behaviour of a feline oral SCC.”

 John found that identifying the p16 marker, through a process called immunostaining, which uses a reagent to stain the tissue, was effective in predicting the behaviour of oral SCCs in cats.
 Animals that were found to have the p16 marker survived on average for 87 days, much longer than cats without it.

 “I hope this research in identifying cancers with a more favourable prognosis will allow clinicians to focus on treatments for these cats, which should help to improve survival times for these animals,” says John.

-John’s research will soon be published in The Veterinary Journal.
+John’s research was published in June 2019 edition of The Veterinary Journal.